solidmetanoia/langapp/readme.md

 In button mode, can use 1 2 3 4 5 6 q w e to submit answer.
 4 5 6 are the same as q w e respectively, but q w e is recommended for smaller screens.
 After submission 「next」 is focused so you can just press space/enter to continue.
+Hard mode doubles points on success, quadruples loss on fail